Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: Data

 \subsection{UNSW-NB15}

 The UNSW-NB15 dataset was developed to address the need for more extensive public intrusion detection network datasets.
-Although benchmark datasets such as the KDD98 \cite{KDD98}, KDDCUP99 \cite{KDD99}, and NSLKDD \cite{NSLKDD} were prominently used for many years, the UNSW-NB15 tackles the shortcomings these older datasets have, such as redundancy and missing records.
+Although benchmark datasets such as the KDDCUP99\cite{KDD9} were prominently used for many years, the UNSW-NB15 tackles the shortcomings these older datasets have, such as redundancy and missing records.
 The UNSW-NB15 comprises 100 GB of raw network traffic captured in PCAP format, featuring a balanced mix of real and simulated modern attack scenarios.
-This dataset offers an extensive set of ground truth labels and various components, including the network five-tuple and detailed attack timelines, providing an in-depth view of network interactions.
 For practicality and to ensure efficiency throughout the study, from the available 100 GB of PCAP data, a subset of 4 GB was selected.
-This subset includes diverse traffic scenarios, ensuring a comprehensive coverage of network attacks and behaviors.
+This subset includes diverse traffic scenarios, representing a comprehensive coverage of network attacks and behaviors that are available in the data.

-Fuzzers, Exploits, and Generic attacks were chosen for multi-class classification.
-Fuzzers aim to disrupt the functioning of a program or network by feeding it randomly generated data.
-Exploits are attacks that take advantage of known security vulnerabilities within an operating system or a piece of software.
-Generic refers to a broad category of attacks that are effective against all block ciphers, regardless of the block or key size, without considering the specific structure of the block-cipher.
-This could involve a variety of methods to undermine encryption and data integrity.
+The primary input to the model consists of packet bytes, represented as decimal integers.
+To ensure a balanced dataset and minimize bias, an equal number of malicious packets from three selected attack types are randomly sampled.
+This step is crucial to avoid overrepresentation of any single attack, which could otherwise lead to an increase in false positives or negatives during classification.
+Duplicate packets are also removed to prevent unintended biases.
+For multi-class experiments, we focus on three attack categories—Fuzzers, Exploits, and Generic—due to their payload complexity, distinguishing them from simpler, volume-driven attacks like Distributed Denial of Service (DDoS).